seeleal13/Randomness-Lab/README.md

 #  Randomness Lab

-**Randomness Lab** is an interactive, educational website that showcases different types of Random Number Generators (RNGs).
-It lets you explore, visualize, and compare how algorithms like **Linear Congruential Generator (LCG)**, **Xorshift**, **Middle Square**, **Multiplicative Congruential**, and browser **Crypto RNG** behave --- with real-time graphs, statistics, and entropy demonstrations.
+i made **Randomness Lab** to be an interactive, educational website that showcases different types of Random Number Generators (RNGs) but also in fun way! a win-win situation hehe note that i tried not to dive a lot into "what's behind" science so you can appreciate it in peace ToT well, It lets you explore, visualize, and compare how algorithms like **Linear Congruential Generator (LCG)**, **Xorshift**, **Middle Square**, **Multiplicative Congruential**, and browser **Crypto RNG** behave, with graphs, statistics, and entropy demonstrations.

 ------------------------------------------------------------------------

 ##  Features

 -   **Interactive Generators**
     -   Pseudo-Random (LCG) with seed control\